- What is the application deadline?

 1. Complete applications are evaluated

 Applications are matched to job descriptions provided by our partnering agencies.
 Selection is based upon education, skills, interest in conservation practices, experience, and enthusiasm.
-Applicants with the relevant education and experience will be selected to move forward to the next phase, interviews.
+Applicants with the relevant education and experience will be selected to move forward to the next phase, interview with CLM staff and an informational conversation with a mentor.

-The first interview is conducted by CLM staff at the Chicago Botanic Garden according to the following timeline.
-Within 1-2 weeks of your initial phone interview, your files will be sent to a mentor to consider for their internship position.
+This interview is conducted by CLM staff at the Chicago Botanic Garden according to the following timeline.
+Typically your files will be sent to a mentor to for review within 1-2 weeks of your phone interview.

 |January - March||mid-November to mid-January|